TheM1ddleM1n/TheM1ddleM1n/README.md

 ## Collaborations

 ### [Racing Car Game](https://github.com/VIDAKHOSHPEY22/Racing-car-game)
-A browser-based racing game built in collaboration with [VIDAKHOSHPEY22](https://github.com/VIDAKHOSHPEY22).
+A terminal-based racing game built in collaboration with [VIDAKHOSHPEY22](https://github.com/VIDAKHOSHPEY22).
 Jump in, hit the track, and see how fast you can go.
 > `JavaScript` · `Game` · `Collaboration`

 ---